MatiasAB/Invaders/README.md

 To better prepare students for issues I've tagged each with two labels:

 1. Type: bug | enhancement
-    * bug - an issue in the game that needs to be fixed for the bug to work properly
+    * bug - an issue in the game that needs to be fixed for the game to work properly
     * enhancement - a bonus feature that will make the game even better
 2. Difficulty: easy | medium | hard | really hard
     * easy - an easy issue to fix